arcalot/arcalot.github.io/docs/arcaflow/workflows/flow-control.md

 ## Foreach Loops

 Foreach loops allow for running a sub-workflow with iterative inputs from a parent workflow.
-A sub-workflow is a complete Arcaflow workflow file with it's own input and output schemas as described in this section.
+A sub-workflow is a complete Arcaflow workflow file with its own input and output schemas as described in this section.
 The inputs for the sub-workflow are provided as a list, where each list item is an object that matches the sub-workflow input schema.

 !!! tip
     A complete functional example is available in the [arcaflow-workflows](https://github.com/arcalot/arcaflow-workflows/tree/main/examples/sub-workflow-foreach) repository.